Buttery, soft and chewy. This pretzel rolls recipe is the only one you will ever need! Use this recipe for sliders, buns, and more!

-Mix dry ingredients together.
-Slowly add water/yeast mixture and mix until a soft dough forms.
+- Mix dry ingredients together.
+Slowly add water/yeast mixture and oil.
+Mix until a soft dough forms.
 Turn out onto lightly floured surface and knead until smooth.

-Make a bath for the pretzel rolls by combining the baking soda with warm water and stir until soda is mostly dissolved (it won't dissolve completely).
+- Make a bath for the pretzel rolls by combining the baking soda with hot water and stir until soda is mostly dissolved (it won't dissolve completely).

 - Brush with melted butter.

-Have you tried the 2-ingredient doughl recipe that is floating all over the web?
+Have you tried the 2-ingredient dough recipe that is floating all over the web?
 I’m so curious to see how those turn out!
-Just self rising flour and yogurt and you can turn it into pretzels, bagels, pizza dough and more!
 Here is a collection of recipes using the 2 ingredient dough from The Gunny Sack.